 Software Development Model Options

 A software development model is the set of processes and procedures that govern the development of a software project.
-It’s your “modus operandi,” so to speak.
+It’s your “modus operandi”, so to speak.

+To understand the velocity model, think of a puzzle.
 A model favoring velocity tears open the box, throws it away, and starts putting the pieces together, not knowing what the completed puzzle is.
 You try different combinations until you find something that fits.
 The picture is built gradually over time.
 And no one knows what form it will take when it’s done.

 The ever-present waterfall model is an example of a predictable development model.
 The project progresses through clear stages, with each step ending before the next begins.
 You decide all requirements before development begins.
 The developers build based on a solid plan that doesn’t change quickly.
 Then testing happens all at once, followed by the release of the software.